eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 signals.
 The actual intersection itself is then not marked as controlled.
 To interpret these structures the option **--tls.guess-signals** and **--tls.guess-signals.dist** {{DT_FLOAT}} may be used.
-To cover the cases where this heuristic fails, the options below may be used to computed a joint tls plan for multiple nodes.
+To cover the cases where this heuristic fails, the options below may be used to compute a joint tls plan for multiple nodes.

 ### Joining traffic lights